Pony Time: Chart positions

-All-time charts

 In popular culture

-A reference to the new dance style is mentioned in the song "Back to the Hop" (1961) by Danny and the Juniors, and the song was featured in the 1988 film Hairspray.
+A reference to the new dance style is made in the song "Back to the Hop" (1961) by Danny and the Juniors, and the song was featured in the 1988 film Hairspray.

-The song introduced a new dance style, The Pony, in which the dancer tries to look like he or she is riding a horse.
-The beat is 1&2, 3&4, etc. In the dance the feet are kept comfortably together, while various arm and hand motions are possible.
+The song introduced a new dance style, the Pony, in which the dancer tries to look as if riding a horse.
+The beat is 1&2, 3&4.
+In the dance the feet are kept comfortably together, while various arm and hand motions are possible.
 Movement around the dance floor may occur, but there is no line-of-dance.
-Couples, who generally face each other, do not touch and turns and chase positions are possible.
+Couples, who generally face each other, do not touch, and turns and chase positions are possible.

-The Pony dance is mentioned in the Wilson Pickett song "Land of a Thousand Dances", in the Nick Lowe song "I Knew the Bride", and in The Go-Go's song "We Got the Beat".
+The Pony dance is mentioned also in the Wilson Pickett song "Land of a Thousand Dances", in the Nick Lowe song "I Knew the Bride", and in The Go-Go's song "We Got the Beat".
 Cindy Wilson of The B-52's can be seen performing the Pony in the video for their 1980 song, "Give Me Back My Man", as well as in other films of the band performing between 1978 and 1980 (including their 1980 appearance on Saturday Night Live).
-The band completed the period effect by wearing early 60s-style outfits and hairstyles.
+The band completed the period effect by wearing early '60s-style outfits and hairstyles.